-Jawahar Lal Nehru Marg, Jaipur-302 017 ☐ Rajasthan ☐ India Phone: +91-141-2706556 ☐ Fax: +91-141-2705420
+Jawahar Lal Nehru Marg, Jaipur-302 017 □ Rajasthan □ India Phone: +91-141-2706556 □ Fax: +91-141-2705420 Email: hcmripa@rajasthan.gov.in □ Website:www.hcmripa.gov.in

-Date: 23.10.2020
+Date: 27.10.2020

-Subject: Public Consultations on draft PPP Policy 2020
+Subject: Draft PPP Policy 2020

-Department of Planning, Government of Rajasthan has entrusted to HCM RIPA the task of preparing a draft Public Private Partnership Policy for the State of Rajasthan with particular emphasis on the Procurement Process of a PPP Partner.
+Department of Planning, Government of Rajasthan had entrusted to HCM RIPA the task of preparing a draft Public Private Partnership (PPP) Policy for the State of Rajasthan with particular emphasis on the Procurement Process of a PPP Partner.

-Accordingly, a draft PPP Policy 2020 has been prepared after intensive discussions; and is hereby published on the website of HCM RIPA (hcmripa.gov.in) for the purpose of public consultations and obtaining comments/suggestions, if any, from all interested stakeholders.
-Comments/suggestions the emailed on draft can be hcmripa@rajasthan.gov.in by 11.00 am on 27 October 2020, so that the final draft of the PPP Policy 2020 may be forwarded to Department of Planning, Government of Rajasthan expeditiously.
+Accordingly, an initial draft of the PPP Policy 2020 was prepared after intensive discussions and was published on 23 October 2020 on the website of HCM RIPA (hcmripa.gov.in) for the purpose of public consultations and obtaining comments/suggestions, if any, from all interested stakeholders.
+Upon receipt of comments/suggestions on the draft Policy, the final version thereof has been submitted today to the Planning Department, Government of Rajasthan for further action as required.